- 2400 Watts peak Class D power (1200 Watts continuous)

 Alto Professional's Black Series is a full line of elite speaker systems, each designed to exacting standards with premium, purpose-matched components, wireless capability, and immense built-in power.

 Even if you can’t reach the speakers, you can still adjust them.
 Black 10 comes equipped with wireless technology via the free Live Drive app.
-Level-match, adjust EQ, time-align, and more—from anywhere in the room.
+Level-match, adjust EQ, delay-compensation, and more—from anywhere in the room.
 It’s streamlined, sound-shaping control at your fingertips, so you can easily adapt the speakers to new venues or performances.

 READY FOR ANYTHING